meshcloud/meshcloud-docs/docs/meshstack.authorization.md

 ### Role Bindings

 **Role bindings** assign a meshUser or meshWorkspaceUserGroup a meshObject role on specific meshObject.
-Role bindings are also exposed via the [meshObject API](meshstack.api.md#meshobject-api).
+Role bindings are also exposed via the [meshStack API](/api/).
 For example, a `meshProjectUserBinding` associates a meshUser with a meshProject and a meshProject Role.

 Role bindings can also have a managed expiry date after which meshStack will automatically revoke the role.